-Approval of this policy was granted by shareholders at the Annual General Meeting held in July 2014.
+Approval of this policy was granted by shareholders at the Annual General Meeting held in July 2014 and so shareholder approval will again be sought at this year's Annual General Meeting.

-Opinion on financial statements
+Our opinion on the financial statements

-In our opinion:
+In our opinion the accompanying financial statements:

-- The financial statements give a true and fair view of the state of the Company's affairs as at 31 March 2016 and of its loss for the year then ended; - the financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union; - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the financial position of the Company as at 31 March 2017 and of its financial performance and its cash flows for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.